 OVERVIEW

-Leaders of equitable school communities draw from student experiences to improve their schools, establish a vision for student learning, and support teacher learning around meaningful problem-solving opportunities.
+Leaders of school communities where all students thrive draw from student experiences to improve their schools, establish a vision for student learning, and support teacher learning around meaningful problem-solving opportunities.

-Leading Equitable Schools is a collaborative opportunity for school leaders to focus on key skills for developing equitable schools.
-This year-long professional learning series includes 4-5 whole group learning sessions and 3-4 small group learning experiences in schools.
+Leading for Student-Centered Schools is a collaborative opportunity for school leaders to focus on key skills for developing impactful schools.
+This multi-session professional learning series includes 4-5 whole group learning sessions and 3-4 small group learning experiences in schools.

 Using the 4 Dimensions of School Leadership™ as a guide for reflection, participants will:

-• Examine the experiences of students furthest from justice
+- Examine the experiences of students furthest from success

 WHAT WE’LL ACCOMPLISH TOGETHER

-Through our work together over 8-9 day-long sessions, participants will develop a vision for student experience and collective leadership.
-We’ll create actionable steps that leaders can follow to eliminate the inequities that keep every student from fulfilling their social, emotional and academic potential.
+Through our work together, participants will develop a vision for student experience and collective leadership.
+We’ll create actionable steps that leaders can follow to eliminate inconsistencies in teaching and learning that keep every student from fulfilling their full potential.

 WHO IT’S FOR

-Leading Equitable Schools is for school leaders, including assistant principals, as well as the central office leaders who support them.
+Leading for Student-Centered Schools is for school leaders, including assistant principals, as well as the central office leaders who support them.

 HOW IT WORKS

-Participants will learn how to center student experiences to create visions of equitable student learning and strategies for teacher learning and practice.
+Participants will learn how to center student experiences to create visions of impactful student learning and strategies for teacher learning and practice.

 During whole group sessions, participants will focus on:

-• Deepening their understanding of key knowledge, skills and mindsets for leading for equity in schools
+- Deepening their understanding of key knowledge, skills and mindsets for centering students in leadership practices

-• Developing strategies to privilege student, parent and community voices
+- Developing strategies to amplify student, parent and community voices

-• Reflecting about how bias and privilege influence collective leadership
+- Reflecting about how personal perspective and ideas influence collective leadership

-• Understanding how building collective efficacy with teachers can lead to more equitable school practices
+- Understanding how building collective efficacy with teachers can lead to more impactful school practices

 Embedded learning experiences in schools may include: